-I’ve now completed most of the ascent; just after the hut there’s an alternative track to the Walls via Lake Adelaide and Lake Ball.
+I’ve now completed most of the ascent; just after the hut there’s an alternative track to the Walls of Jerusalem via Lake Adelaide and Lake Ball.
 I had intended to come back via this route (not a marked track), but decide not to with the wet and overcast weather.
 Continuing straight ahead on the main track, I soon reach the plateau and have the first views of the Walls of Jerusalem in the distance (Kings David Peak is directly ahead).

 There’s now a long walk across the plateau, through a number of picturesque pools and lakes.
 The track, mostly well-marked and easy to follow, traverses Solomons Jewels – the largest of the Walls of Jerusalem lakes.
 Even with the gloomy weather, this is one of the most scenic and pleasant sections of the walk!

 After the lakes the track crosses the valley formed by the Wild Dog Creek, before reaching the Wild Dog Creek campsite.
 There are a number of timber camping platforms here which are are fairly private, although I’d recommend continuing further before setting up camp if you are overnighting.

 The track rises again after the campsite up through Herods Gate: to the north-east is Mount Ophel (1,335m asl) and thundering past the track is the swollen Wild Dog Creek.
 I meet a couple of hikers who look far better equipped than me, and warn me to expect deep snow ahead.

 To the left of the track is Lake Salome…

 …to the right is King David Peak (1,499m asl) which forms part of the West Wall.

 The peaks forming the Walls of Jerusalem are in all directions, surrounding Lake Salome and the valley I’m walking through like a an enormous amphitheatre.

 There’s also a lot more snow, and at times the track (still mostly boardwalk) is submerged between a foot or more of snow.